-You can create events on your Facebook page showing users the time, date, place, and invite list.
+You can create events online on your Facebook page showing users the time, date, place, and invite list.
 Think of some ideas for a virtual hangout to maximize your reach.

 Be sure to post on Facebook in the run-up to your event to keep people engaged.

 If you’re feeling confident, track your engagement in real-time with a Facebook Live video.
 Just be sure to plan ahead so that you have an audience on the day.